kubernetes-sigs/aws-fsx-csi-driver/docs/README.md

 * Dynamic provisioning - uses persistent volume claim (PVC) to let the Kuberenetes to create the FSx for Lustre filesystem for you and consumes the volume from inside container.
 * Mount options - mount options can be specified in storageclass to define how the volume should be mounted.

+**Notes**:
+* For dynamically provisioned volumes, only one subnet is allowed inside storageclass's `parameters.subnetId`.
+This is a [limitation](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystem.html#FSx-CreateFileSystem-request-SubnetIds) that is enforced by FSx for Lustre.

 ### Installation
 #### Set up driver permission
 The driver requires IAM permission to talk to Amazon FSx for Lustre service to create/delete the filesystem on user's behalf.
 There are several methods to grant driver IAM permission: